Page Title

 It has been a busy past three months at the PSC and I pledge to continue working hard for the people of the 4th District and will keep sharing these quarterly updates to all local newspapers, media outlets, and on my social media pages.

-I also want to extend my appreciation and gratitude for the hardworking and dedicated team at the PSC for their help in the implementation of the work of the Commissioners that is highlighted each quarter.
+As always, the Nebraska Public Service Commission remains committed to fairness, safety, and service for all Nebraskans.
+I want to extend my sincere appreciation and gratitude for the hardworking and dedicated team at the PSC for their help in the implementation of the work of the Commissioners that is highlighted each quarter.

 If you have any questions or issues related to the PSC or PSC regulated industries, please reach out to our office at 402-471-3101 or by email at eric.kamler@nebraska.gov.